Working in Latvia

 Do you need a visa?

-Citizens from EU countries don't need a visa to enter or work in Latvia.
-However, if you wish to stay there for longer than 90 days within a six month period (counting from the day of entry) you need to apply for a residence permit.
-This is issued by the Office of Citizenship and Migration Affairs (OCMA) in Latvia and can also be applied for through the Embassy of Latvia in London.
+EU citizens don't need a visa to enter or work in Latvia.
+However, if you wish to stay there for longer than 90 days within a six month period (counting from the day of entry) you need to register with the Office of Citizenship and Migration Affairs and receive a registration certificate.

 If you're from a non-EU country, contact the Latvian embassy in the country where you're currently living for information on whether you require a visa or work permit.
 If you're living in the UK, go to the Embassy of Latvia in London.